 What do I do now?

 Contact us.
 We can advise you of the best course of action, supply and install the upgrade should you choose to do it.
-We can also supply ADI licenses now to enable the upgrade to VoIP lines later.
+We can also supply ADI licenses now to enable the upgrade to VoIP lines later but you have to move quickly.
 If you already have IP phones and multiple sites then it may be worth looking at the bigger picture and assessing whether Server Edition is a better solution of the future.
-You can then rationalise the lines.
+You can then rationalise the lines since small groups of lines are inefficient.